-In response to the climate crisis, the RMOW has developed the Climate Action Big Moves strategy that identifies top priority areas for action and builds on the good work done through the 2016 Community Energy and Climate Action Plan (CECAP).
+In response to the climate crisis, the RMOW has developed the Climate Action Big Moves Strategy that identifies top priority areas for action and moves forward using the Big Moves Climate Action Implementation Plan.

 The Climate Action Big Moves Strategy focuses on transportation, buildings, and waste, and articulates the key strategies Whistler will need to further reduce greenhouse gas emissions to meet its targets.
 The Big Moves approach is being used by many other leading cities and communities, so Whistler is in good company as it embarks on this strategic path.

-The new target commits Whistler to reducing GHG emissions by 50% below 2007 levels by 2030.
+The new target commits Whistler to reducing GHG emissions by 50 per cent below 2007 levels by 2030.

 The project is being executed in three phases as outlined below.
 Phase 2 and 3 involve stakeholder and community engagement.
 We are now in phase 3.

 Phase 1: Project planning and draft strategy development (December 2019 – June 2020)